Jodebu/upload-to-drive/README.md

 >- If the `target` input is a file, this input will be ignored.
 >- If not provided, it will default to the folder's name.

+## Outputs
+This section lists all outputs this action produces.
+A link to the Drive folder.

+### `link`
+A link to the Drive folder.

 ## Usage Examples
 This section contains some useful examples.